MaTsou/drying_rails/README.md

 ```
 When calling `component( 'name', **options_a)`, `options_a` is merged to a
 default configuration hash.
 When `render( **options_b)` is called, `options_b`
 is merged to the configuration (eventually overriding previous config).
+Special
+care to `:class` or `:style` options : these are concatenated rather than
+overrided..

 All this configuration is holded by the `config` hash (readable attribute of
 `DryingComponent` subclasses).